A Large-Scale Database for Graph Representation Learning: Constructing MalNet

 \subsection{Online Exploration of the Data}

 To assist researchers and practitioners in exploring \dataset, we have designed and developed \textsc{\dataset{} Explorer}, an interactive graph exploration and visualization tool.
 It runs on most modern web browsers (Chrome, Firefox, Safari, and Edge), platforms (Windows, Mac OS, Linux), and devices (Android and iOS).
-Our goal is to enable users to easily explore the data before downloading.
-Figure~\ref{fig:explore} shows \textsc{\dataset{} Explorer}'s desktop web interface and its main components--- (1) a hierarchical exploration panel on the left that allows the user to select from the available graph types and families; and (2) the function call graph visualization on the right. \textsc{\dataset{} Explorer}'s user interface uses a \textit{responsive} design that automatically adjusts its component layout, based on the users' device types and screen resolutions. \textsc{\dataset{} Explorer} is available online at: \url{www.mal-net.org}.
+Our goal is to enable users to easily explore the data before downloading. \textsc{\dataset{} Explorer}'s user interface uses a \textit{responsive} design that automatically adjusts its component layout, based on the users' device types and screen resolutions. \textsc{\dataset{} Explorer} is available online at: { \url{https://mal-net.org}}.